MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/06-create-pipeline.md

 You can train a model by running a job that refers to one training script.
 To train a model as part of a pipeline, you can use Azure Machine Learning to run multiple scripts.
 The configuration of the pipeline is defined in a YAML file, similar to a command job.

 In this exercise, you'll start by preprocessing the data and training a Decision Tree model.
-You can explore the pipeline job definition **job.yml** by navigating to **mslearn-aml-cli/Allfiles\Labs\05\job.yml**.
+You can explore the pipeline job definition **job.yml** by navigating to **mslearn-aml-cli/Allfiles/Labs/05/job.yml**.
 The dataset used is the **diabetes-data** dataset registered to the Azure Machine Learning workspace in the set-up.

 1. Run the following command in the Cloud Shell to open the files of the cloned repo.
     ```azurecli
     code .
     ```
 1. Navigate to **mslearn-aml-cli/Allfiles/Labs/05/** and open **job.yml** by selecting the file.
-1. The **compute** value is **aml-cluster** to specify that the compute cluster you created in the set-up should be used.
-If you named your compute cluster differently, update the value.
+1. Change the **compute** value: replace <your-compute-instance-name> with the name of your compute instance.
 1. Run the job by using the following command:
     ```azurecli
     az ml job create --file ./mslearn-aml-cli/Allfiles/Labs/05/job.yml